 The Department of Psychology offers the following degree plans:

 Bachelor of Arts (Honours) Psychology, Major, Joint Honours

 Bachelor of Science (Honours) Psychology

 Bachelor of Science (Honours) Biology-Psychology

-NOTE: Details of the above plans are found on the Degree Plan Requirements page.
+Details of the above plans are found in the Academic Calendar.

 Upper Year Transfer Students